Why see a Board Certified dermatologist?

 Treatment involves medications and special intensive moisture rich plans to soothe and treat this skin condition.

 Psoriasis is a chronic skin disorder that cause scaling and crusting of the skin.
 Some patients experience itching and/or burning of their skin.
 Over seven million men and women in the U.S. of all ages have some form of psoriasis, which may be mild, moderate or severe.
 The most commonly affected areas are the scalp, elbows, knees, hands, feet and genitals.

-Psoriasis cannot be cured but it can be treated successfully, sometimes for months or years at a time and occasionally even permanently.
+Psoriasis cannot be cured but it can be treated successfully, sometimes for months or years at a time.
 Treatment depends on the type, severity and location of psoriasis.
 The patient's age, medical history and life may also have a significant impact on the methods utilized.
 The most common treatments are topical medications, phototherapy, oral and injectable medication.

 Rosacea is a common, chronic skin condition that affects over 14 million Americans, many of whom are unaware that they have the condition.
 Rosacea appears on the skin of the face as areas of redness and sometimes small, pus-filled bumps similar to acne.
 This condition of the skin can affect a patient's confidence and self-esteem.
 There are several treatments available to relieve symptoms and prevent flare ups of rosacea.

 While there is no cure for rosacea, there are several treatments available to help control symptoms and allow patients to enjoy their lives without constantly worrying about the appearance of their skin.
 The most effective treatment for rosacea depends on each patient's individual case, but usually includes a combination of prescription treatment and laser therapy.